mikepartelow/get-baked/bread/mikep/philly-tomato-pie.md

 #### Make Sauce

+> ⚠️ It's best to make sauce on the same day as the dough.
+Both will improve with nights in the fridge.

 1. Blend tomatoes, garlic, olive oil, and salt until smooth
 2. Heat 2Tbsp olive oil in a large pan.
 3. Add blended sauce and simmer, stirring occasionally, until reduced by half: 30-40m